Table of Contents

 President’s Rule and Judicial Review

-By virtue of the 38th Amendment Act of 1975, the President’s approval to use Article 356 became definitive and binding and could not be disputed in court on any grounds.
+By the 38th Amendment Act of 1975, the President’s approval to use Article 356 became definitive and binding and could not be disputed in court on any grounds.
 However, this provision was eventually eliminated by the 44th Amendment Act of 1978, thus the President’s satisfaction is now susceptible to court scrutiny.

-President’s Rule Effect
+President’s Rule Effects

 Effects of President’s Rule on State Executive